What is Net Neutrality? All you Need to Know

 2005 FCC fined Madison River Communication $15,000 when it blocked VoIP calls.

-2006 Congress rejected 5 different bills which could have given FCC the power to enforce the neutrality law.
+2006 Congress rejected 5 different bills that could have given FCC the power to enforce the neutrality law.

 2007 A bill named the Internet Freedom Preservation Act was passed to amend the Communications Act of 1934 for implementing net neutrality.
 Even though the law was introduced in Congress, it didn’t pass.